nokusukun/faust/README.md

 # Faust

-`faust` is a net/http compatible router and middleware for that has FastAPI-like features.
+`faust` is a net/http compatible router and middleware that has FastAPI-like features.
 It provides a convenient way to define HTTP endpoints, handle requests, and validate parameters, all while offering automatic API documentation generation.

 *This is still in prototyping stage*